intel/fl-tutorial/index.md

 ## Federated Learning for Healthcare

-Wellcome to the Federated Learning tutorial that will be run in conjunction with the [MICCAI](https://conferences.miccai.org/2022/en/) conference!
+Welcome to the Federated Learning tutorial that will be run in conjunction with the [MICCAI](https://conferences.miccai.org/2022/en/) conference!

 Federated Learning (FL) is increasingly important in privacy sensitive domains, such as healthcare, where sharing of private/patient data is barrier to building models that generalize well in the real world and minimize bias.